kevinwlu/dsd/Nexys 4/Lab 1/README.md

-# Lab 1: Seven-Segment Decoder
+# Lab 1: Seven-segment decoder

 Contributions by Brandon Ip, 2019 Spring

-## Part 1 - LED Decoder
+## Part 1 - LED decoder

 ### 1. Create a new project in Vivado